Testing Graphs against an Unknown Distribution: On Variations of the VDF Model and Related Problems

 \section{On Variations of the VDF Model and Related Problems}

 In the following two subsections we prove Theorems \ref{theo_rest3}, \ref{theo_rest4}, \ref{theo:rest1} and \ref{theo:rest2}.
 We then consider two additional problems related to the VDF model; one problem asks if the query complexity in the VDF model is the same as in the standard model (for $\mathcal{P}$ that are testable in the VDF model), and the other asks for a characterization of the properties that are testable in variants of the VDF model (as in Theorems \nolinebreak \ref{theo_rest3}-\ref{theo:rest2}).
-We start by giving the precise definitions of the settings considered in Theorems \ref{theo_rest3}-\ref{theo:rest2}. \paragraph{The ``large inputs" model} In this model, a property $\mathcal{P}$ is testable if there exists a function $M_{\mathcal{P}} : (0,1) \rightarrow \mathbb{N}$ such that for every $\varepsilon > 0$, $\mathcal{P}$ is $\varepsilon$-testable on graphs $(G,\mathcal{D})$ satisfying $|V(G)| \geq \nolinebreak M_{\mathcal{P}}(\varepsilon)$, with sample complexity depending only on $\varepsilon$.
+We start by giving the precise definitions of the settings considered in Theorems \ref{theo_rest3}-\ref{theo:rest2}.